Skip to content

 Core NeedFirst ChoiceCharacteristics

-Sequential storage, random accessstd::vectorContiguous memory, cache friendly
+Sequential storage, random accessstd::vectorContiguous memory, cache-friendly

 Unique element setstd::setAutomatic deduplication, ordered

-Fixed-size arraystd::arrayZero overhead, stack allocated
+Fixed-size arraystd::arrayZero overhead, stack allocation

 Pitfall 1: Iterator Invalidation